 Besides, there are great benefits to what you already have.
 Hammering on the unresponsive keys of your freebie Dell keyboard will build up important muscle groups.
 The unnatural, uncomfortable shape of your mouse will encourage you to work faster and more efficiently in order to get done with it sooner.

 Step 3: Hang on to your antique desk

 This desk worked in 1980 for handwriting faxes and typing on a Selectric, so it will work just as well today for using a computer.
 Reaching up to use your mouse and keyboard on a 30″ writing desk might hurt at first, but you’ll get used to it.
 Keyboard tray, you say?
 Wobbly, hard to install.
 Best skip that.

 Whenever you rearrange your desk, the mouse and keyboard should be pushed out of the way to leave more room for paperwork, snacks, and coffee.
 Reaching way out to mouse and type is a great all-day stretching exercise.
 Your monitor can also be shoved back as far as convenient.
 If you can’t see it from four feet away, get a new glasses prescription.

 Step 5: Sit in whatever chair comes to hand

-If sitting on a balance ball and standing all day are so good for you, it naturally follows that any chair will work great.
-Worn-out padding and no arm rests?
+If sitting on a balance ball and standing all day is so good for you, it naturally follows that any chair will work great.
+Worn-out padding and no armrests?
 You’ll get tougher and build up your shoulders.
 Too much soft padding and really high arms?
 Not so good for computer work, perhaps, but great for catnapping during conference calls.